-Patrick Henry expressed a prevalent apprehension of the States of a Constitution lacking a Bill of Rights: "I you give up these powers, without a bill of rights, you will exhibit the most absurd thing to mankind that ever the world saw -- a government that has abandoned all its powers -- the powers of direct taxation, the sword and the purse.
-You have disposed of them to congress, without a bill of rights -- without check, limitation, or control. . .
+Patrick Henry expressed a prevalent apprehension of the States of a Constitution lacking a Bill of Rights: "In you give up these powers, without a bill of rights, you will exhibit the most absurd thing to mankind that ever the world saw -- a government that has abandoned all its powers -- the powers of direct taxation, the sword and the purse.
+You have disposed of them to congress, without a bill of rights -- without check, limitation, or control. .
 You have checks and guards. . . you have a bill of rights to defend yourself against the state government, which is bereaved of all power; and yet you have none against congress, though in full and exclusive possession of all power!"
 (18)

-The Bill of Rights is a most practical instrumentation for effecting the principles guaranteed every citizen in the Declaration of Independence, which gives preeminence to human rights (in contrast to rights of succession or rights of property, given equal or greater prominence in previous Declarations).
+The Bill of Rights is a most practical instrumentation for effecting the principles guaranteed every citizen in the Declaration of Independence, which gives preminence to human rights (in contrast to rights of succession or rights of property, given equal or greater prominence in previous Declarations).
 For example, the First Amendment, says Chafee, "is very much more than 'an expression of political faith.'
 It was demanded by several states as a condition of their ratification of the Federal Constitution, and is as definitely a prohibition upon Congress as any other article in the Bill of Rights.
 The policy behind it is the attainment and spread of truth, not merely as an abstraction, but as the basis of political and social progress.
 'Freedom of speech and of the press' is to be unabridged because it is the only means of testing out the truth.
 The Constitution does not pare down this freedom to political affairs only, or to the opinions which are held by a majority of the people in opposition to the government."
 (28)

 In 1798 Jefferson and Madison spear-headed the drive against the Alien and Sedition Acts.
 Along with other Americans, they recognized Constitutional infringements that is to say, encroachments upon the democratic freedoms guaranteed us by the Constitution and the Bill of Rights, and a study of the Virginia and Kentucky Resolutions (the former written chiefly by Madison, the latter by Jefferson) will make it clear why some observers have drawn an analogy between the Alien and Sedition Acts and purportedly repressive legislation of the past two decades.
 Is the implication that we are more complacent?
 Perhaps.
 But do not think for a moment the friends of democracy in the 18th century won without a struggle.
-The struggle was continuous and unabating,
+The struggle was continuous and unabating, is the turbulence that Jefferson mentioned as perhaps being essential to a democracy.
+A century and a half after the event, Madison's words remain deeply moving and significant for all of us:

-Congress of THE United States begun and held at the City of New York, on Wednesday the fourth of March, one thousand seven hundred and eighty nine
+Congress of the United States

+begun and held at the City of New York, on

+Wednesday the Fourth of Starch, one thousand seven hundred and eighty nine